 Credit risk arising from financial institutions' inability to meet their obligations towards the Group deriving from placements, investments and derivatives, is mitigated by pre-set limits on the degree of exposure to each individual financial institution.
 These pre-set limits are set in accordance to the Group Treasury policies.
-At 31 December 2017, the Group's majority financial assets and derivative financial institutions.
+At 31 December 2017, the Group's majority financial assets and derivative financial instruments were held with investment grade financial institutions.